rithmschool/react_curriculum/Unit-01/08-lifecycle.md

 }
 ```

-#### ComponentWillUpdate
+#### componentWillUpdate

 componentWillUpdate gets called as soon as the the shouldComponentUpdate returned true.
-Any state changes via this.setState are not allowed as this method should be strictly used to prepare for an upcoming update not trigger an update itself.
+Any state changes via `this.setState` are not allowed as this method should be strictly used to prepare for an upcoming update not trigger an update itself.

 ```js
 componentWillUpdate(nextProps, nextState){